fabric/fabric/sites/docs/upgrading.rst

 =======================

-This section goes over upgrading a small but nontrivial Fabric 1 fabfile to work with Fabric 2.
-It's not meant to be exhaustive, merely illustrative; for a full list of how to upgrade individual features or concepts, see the last section, :ref:`upgrade-specifics`.
+This section goes over upgrading a small but nontrivial Fabric 1 fabfile to work with modern Fabric.
+It's not meant to be exhaustive, merely illustrative;
+for a full list of how to upgrade individual features or concepts, see the last section, :ref:`upgrade-specifics`.

 Sample original fabfile